Mardav14/resume-processing-system/README.md

 # AI Resume Parser & Candidate Shortlisting Tool

-An AI-powered resume parser and shortlisting system built using **Django**, **React**, **LangChain with OpenAI**, and **Sentence Transformers**.
+An AI-powered resume parser and shortlisting system built using **Django**, **React**, **LangChain**, and **Sentence Transformers**.
 It parses uploaded resumes, compares candidate skills and education against job requirements, and ranks candidates with smart shortlisting logic.

 ---